dgrapov/TeachingDemos/Demos/Predictive Modeling/Iris O-PLS-DA/O-PLS_modeling_of_Iris_data.md

 O-PLS-DA becomes very useful when there are many variables.
 Model loadings on LV 1 (x-axis) can be used to linearly rank variables with respect to explaining differences in samples which are represented by the model scores.
 This approach is useful for reducing multidimensional comparisons (e.g. multiple class comparisons, genotype/treatment/time point) to single dimensional ranking of each variable representing it's weight for explaining a given hypothesis (Y) and the goodness of the answer depends on the strength of the produced model.

 <a name="vergin_versi"/>
-#### Lets see if we can build a model to discriminate between verginica and versicolor and compare performance between O-PLS-DA and random
+#### Lets see if we can build a model to discriminate between verginica and versicolor and compare performance between O-PLS-DA and Random Forest (RF).
 #### Predict classes using O-PLS-DA
 Lets split the data into train (2/3) test (1/3) sets and compare O-PLS-DA to Random Forest classification performance.